jermsmcerms/CommandInterpreter/README.md

 # CommandInterpreter
-A fixed timestep based command interpreter
+A fixed timestep based command interpreter.
 Inputs are read into a circular buffer and then translated into commands that are defined by SerializableObject scripts and instantiated via an object factory.